-141. The operation of section 82KL of the ITAA 1936 depends, among other things, on the identification of a certain quantum of 'additional benefit(s)'.
+135. The operation of section 82KL of the ITAA 1936 depends, among other things, on the identification of a certain quantum of 'additional benefit(s)'.
 Insufficient 'additional benefits' will be provided to trigger the application of section 82KL of the ITAA 1936.
-It will not apply to deny the deduction otherwise allowable under section 8-1 of the ITAA 1997.
+It will not apply to deny deductions otherwise allowable under section 8-1.